-Note that in both stories, a major contributing factor in the degree of injury was that neither sought professional medical advice/attention directly after exposure to resin.
+In both stories a major contributing factor in the degree of injury was that neither individual sought professional medical advice/attention directly after exposure to resin.

 Please remember that I wrote this to inform and spread awareness.
 To respect the resin that we work with, not to fear it.
 Resin printing can be very safe and is a fantastic hobby, but we all have to respect the dangers for what they are and take proper precautions and safety measures to reduce the chances of injury.